CodiumTeam/docker-training/exercise-4/README.md

 ### Add database service

 1. Next add another service named `db` to run MySQL - again, use the official image `mysql:8.0.19`.
 You don't need to expose any ports in this case.
-2. Execute again `docker-compose up -d` to start up this new service.
+2. Execute again `docker compose up -d` to start up this new service.
 Notice that as you have not modified the wordpress service, it has not been recreated.
-3. Check the state of MySQL by executing `docker-compose ps`.
+3. Check the state of MySQL by executing `docker compose ps`.
 You will see that the `db` service has exited.
-In order to find out why, execute `docker-compose logs db`.
+In order to find out why, execute `docker compose logs db`.
 You should see that MySQL tried to start up but it requires some environment variables defining some initial configuration like the Admin password.
 Add the following variable to the docker compose:

 - MYSQL_ROOT_PASSWORD=someDifficultPassword